 As a tonic herb, oatstraw works to restore and rejuvenate over time.
 An infusion of oatstraw taken everyday for several weeks will build the body back up.

-For more acute situations of exhaustion or stress, the milky oat tops can be used instead as a tincture, which will act more quickly.
+For more acute situations of exhaustion or stress, the milky oat tops can be used instead as a tincture, which will act more quickly-- like this Nervous System Tonic.
 (2)

 Oatstraw has a calming effect on the nervous system that benefits sleep.
 An oatstraw infusion can relax your body and mind and resolve sleeplessness.
 (2)